 When a corporation finishes the leasing application form for a BG / SBLC, they effectively lend collateral what is technically called a temporary “CTA” (Collateral Swap Agreement).
 Let’s assume you’re a petroleum refining business trying to purchase oil and working with claim ABCD Oil.
 You have a deal with ABCD Oil that says you want to buy €100 million worth of oil (you have 1B EURO on your books).
 You can opt never to use your own bank account and request via your own bank, but rather to rent a Standby Letter of Credit from another provider.

 There are many ways to use BG’s / SBLC’s, all in the MT760 language.
 We may issue a BG or SBLC for:

 - Trade and exchange (to buy goods).

 - They could also be used to back up credit lines provided by banks and/or projects finance.

 Also, we can issue monetizable cash-backed BG’s / SBLC’s.
-Even so, to grant the BG / SBLC in favor of the Monetizer, we’ll have to know who the monetizer is in order to assign the BGs or SBLC in favor of the Monetizer.
+Even so, to grant the BG / SBLC in favor of the Monetizer, we’ll have to know who the monetizer is to assign the BGs or SBLC in favor of the Monetizer.

 Lease An SBLC

 You can implement one of two ways to lease a BG / SBLC.
-One way is to register with your bank for a Standby Letter of Credit or; use bank instrument provider like ourselves to fill out a DOA (deed of Agreement).
+One way is to register with your bank for a Standby Letter of Credit or; use a bank instrument provider like ourselves to fill out a DOA (deed of Agreement).
 Terms and timelines are NOT negotiable.
-We emphasize that prior to signing, buyers will fully understand the papers.
+We emphasize that before signing, buyers will fully understand the papers.
 Double-check your information, be consistent and accurate because it can be an incredibly costly error.

 Read the Bank Guarantee (BG) – Leased Application & Agreement Below